Azure/alz-terraform-accelerator/docs/wiki/Troubleshooting.md

 It means that your `Workflow permissions` settings are too restrictive.
 To fix this, go to your organization's `Settings` => `Actions` => `General` page.
 Then, under `Workflow permissions`, select `Read and write permissions` and click `Save`.

+-> NOTE: This setting is only available to organization owners and admins.
+If your org is part of an enterprise, you may need to contact your enterprise admin to change this setting if it is greyed out for your org.

 <!-- markdownlint-enable no-inline-html -->

 [Issues]:     https://github.com/Azure/alz-terraform-accelerator/issues "Our issues log"